Key Takeaways

 Conclusion

 OCR technology is developing rapidly.
-From traditional rule matching to deep learning, and then to multimodal large language models, each technological breakthrough has brought significant improvements in accuracy and processing capabilities.
-Tools like Mistral OCR, Amazon Textract, and Google Cloud Document AI represent the current state of OCR technology, each having its applicable scenarios.
+From traditional rule matching to deep learning, and then to multimodal vision-language models, each technological breakthrough has brought significant improvements in accuracy and processing capabilities.
+The 2025-2026 wave is defined by three converging trends: small specialized models achieving SOTA (GLM-OCR 0.9B), optical compression enabling massive throughput (DeepSeek-OCR), and agentic OCR introducing multi-pass self-correction (Reducto).

 Frequently Asked Questions